-Selling, general and administrative expenses were \$25.3 million for the three months ended September 30, 2021, compared to \$23.9 million for the three months ended September 30, 2020, which was an increase of \$1.4 million.
-Selling, general and administrative expenses for the three months ended September 30, 2021 included a \$4.7 million increase in employee-related expenses primarily due to an increase in employee headcount related to the launch of EYSUVIS and merit-based pay.
-This increase, as compared to the three months ended September 30, 2020, was partially offset by a \$2.1 million decrease in external sales and marketing costs, a \$0.7 million decrease in costs for administrative and professional service fees, a \$0.1 million decrease in stock-based compensation costs and a \$0.4 million decrease in other selling, general and administrative expenses, which included facility related costs and certain medical affairs costs attributable to our commercial products.
-We anticipate that our selling, general and administrative expenses will increase for the year ending December 31, 2021 as compared to 2020 due to the full promotional launch of EYSUVIS in January 2021.
-We further expect our selling, general and administrative expenses to decrease in 2022 as compared to the year ending December 31, 2021 as we have built our commercial infrastructure to support the commercialization of INVELTYS, have incurred launch-related expenses in 2021 that we do not expect to incur again in the future related to EYSUVIS or INVELTYS and have terminated the lease for our corporate headquarters, effective December 31, 2021, subject to the landlord entering into a new lease amendment with a new tenant on terms and conditions acceptable to the landlord.
-Until we pursue the commercialization of KPI-012, if approved, we anticipate that our selling, general and administrative expenses will remain largely consistent beyond 2022 and for the foreseeable future as we continue to commercialize EYSUVIS and INVELTYS and as we support our continued research and development activities and seek marketing approval for our product candidates, including KPI-012.
+Selling, general and administrative expenses were \$27.0 million for the three months ended March 31, 2022, compared to \$27.7 million for the three months ended March 31, 2021, which was a decrease of \$0.7 million.
+The decrease in selling, general and administrative expenses for the three months ended March 31, 2022 was primarily due to a \$1.4 million decrease in stock-based compensation costs and a \$0.9 million decrease in facility related costs and certain medical affairs costs attributable to our commercial products.
+This decrease, as compared to the three months ended March 31, 2021, was partially offset by a \$1.0 million increase in external sales and marketing costs attributable to a direct-to-consumer marketing campaign for EYSUVIS, a \$0.5 million increase in administrative and professional service fees and a \$0.1 million increase in employee-related expenses.

+We expect our selling, general and administrative expenses for 2022 to decrease as compared to such expenses for the year ended December 31, 2021 as we have completed the buildout of our commercial infrastructure to support the commercialization of EYSUVIS and INVELTYS, have incurred launch-related expenses in 2021 that we do not expect to incur again in 2022 and have terminated the lease for our former corporate headquarters, effective January 11, 2022.
+We anticipate that our selling, general and administrative expenses will remain largely consistent beyond 2022 and for the foreseeable future as we continue to commercialize EYSUVIS and INVELTYS, support our continued research and development activities and seek marketing approval for our product candidates, including KPI-012.
+We expect that our selling, general and administrative expenses substantially if and when we pursue the commercialization of KPI-012, if approved, and if we support commercialization of any other product candidate.